 Religious holiday observed by bona fide religious groups when requested in writing by the parent/guardian; the name and date of the holiday must be included.

-Religious instruction for a maximum of 36 hours per year when requested in writing by the parent/guardian.
+Religious instruction for a maximum of 36 hours per year when requested in writing by the parent/guardians or guardians

 When approved by the administration, students may be granted time for medical, dental, or other health care appointments requested in writing by the parent/guardian and verified by the practitioner.
 For this section, such excuses shall be granted when:

-A student shall be excused for participation in a project sponsored by a statewide of countrywide 4-H, FFA, or combined 4-H and FFA group, upon written request prior to the event.
+A student shall be excused for participation in a project sponsored by a statewide or countrywide 4-H, FFA, or combined 4-H and FFA group, upon written request prior to the event